Scott Nearing: Vietnam era and thereafter

 As the Vietnam War took center stage in the mid-1960s, and as a large back-to-the-land movement developed in the U.S., a renewed interest in Nearing's work and ideas occurred.
 Hundreds of anti-war believers flocked to Nearing's home in Maine to learn homesteading practical-living skills, some also to hear a master radical's anti-war message.

 In 1968, Nearing signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 In 1973, the University of Pennsylvania formally reversed its dismissal of Nearing in 1915 by awarding him the title of Honorary Emeritus Professor of Economics.
 During this time, Nearing praised Albania and described its people as "rested, secure, hopeful, cheerful," adding that "they are building solidly and fundamentally for a better future."

-Nearing appears in the film Reds (1981) as one of the many documentary "witnesses," telling stories about his friend John Reed and the heady days leading up to the Russian Revolution.
+Nearing appears in the film Reds (1981) as one of the many documentary "witnesses", telling stories about his friend John Reed and the days leading up to the Russian Revolution.

 Vegetarianism

 Scott Nearing became a vegetarian in 1917.
 Nearing was a vice president of the International Vegetarian Union.
 He was a regular speaker at the conferences held by the International Vegetarian Union.
 He spoke at the events in the 1950-1960s, in 1973 in Sweden, and in 1975 in Orono, Maine.

-At the 13th IVU World Vegetarian Congress 1953 in Sigtuna, Sweden his speech was growing "Food without Animal Residues."
+At the 13th IVU World Vegetarian Congress 1953 in Sigtuna, Sweden, his speech was growing "Food without Animal Residues."
 In the summer of 1991, the North American Vegetarian Society inducted Helen and Scott Nearing into the Vegetarian Hall of Fame.